algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 - **Content Delivery Network (CDN)**: Static assets such as images, CSS, and JavaScript files are served through a CDN to reduce latency and improve load times.
 - **Real-Time Updates**: WebSockets are used for real-time updates, reducing the need for frequent polling and improving performance.

-### Bubble.io Performance Optimization
+### Bubble.io Optimization

 In order to optimize the performance of the application, the following strategies have been applied:

-- **Minimize Workflows**: The number of workflows triggered on page load or user actions has been minimized to reduce server load and improve response times.
+- **Minimize Workflows**: The number of workflows triggered on page load or users actions has been minimized to reduce server load and improve response times.
 - **Optimize Data Calls**: Data calls to the database have been optimized to retrieve only the necessary data, reducing the amount of data transferred and improving performance.
 - **Use of Custom States**: Custom states are used to store temporary data on the client side, reducing the need for server calls and improving performance.
 - **Nested Repeating Groups**: Nested repeating groups are avoided where possible to reduce complexity and improve performance.